smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## Empty Strings, NULL, and ASCII VALUES
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-A useful feature to combat NULL markers in character fields is by using the empty string.
+Using the empty string is a useful feature to combat NULL markers in character fields.
 The empty string character is not an ASCII value, and the following function returns a NULL marker for both the empty string and the NULL marker parameters.
-Also, you would assume the ASCII value for a NULL marker is 0 when reviewing an ASCII code chart.
+Also, when reviewing an ASCII code chart, you would assume the ASCII value for a NULL marker is 0.
 However, this is not the case.
 SQL does not use the standard ANSI NULL marker.

 ```sql
 SELECT  1 AS ID,